nico202/jack_osc/README.md

 OSC today is mainly used via network sockets (UDP/TCP).
 For a modern musical event system however there is the need for sample-accurate, low-latency event routing.
 We already have our beloved [Jack](http://jackaudio.org) Audio Connection Kit for exactly this purpose.
 Sadly, it officially supports only MIDI as its sole musical event.

-**This is a workaround for Jack to support routing sample-accurate OSC messages via Jack MIDI ports as discussed at [LAC2014](http://lac.linuxaudio.org/2014/).**
+**This is a workaround for Jack to support routing sample-accurate OSC packets via Jack MIDI ports as discussed at [LAC2014](http://lac.linuxaudio.org/2014/).**

 Get the poster in question [here](http://lac.linuxaudio.org/2014/download/routing_OSC_via_vanilla_JACK.pdf).